The Keith Haring Nurse Practitioner Postgraduate Fellowship in LGBTQ+ Health - Callen-Lorde

 • Perform an evaluation and hold a sensitivity training at an outside organization regarding LGBTQ+ inclusivity.

-• See 15-16 patients a day.
+• See at least 15-16 patients a day.

 Curriculum & Schedule